 Portland Psychotherapy also offers clinically-focused postdoctoral fellowships described here.

-Example topics of investigation the postdoc could be involved in:
+Example ongoing topics of investigation the postdoc could be involved in:

-- We are currently finishing a clinical trial of MDMA-Assisted Therapy for Social Anxiety Disorder and the postdoc will be helping papers emerging from that dataset.
-The postdoc will have a chance to help us initiate a second trial on this topic during their tenure.
+- We are planning our second clinical trial of MDMA-Assisted Therapy for Social Anxiety Disorder and the postdoc will help write papers emerging from the first trial.
+The postdoc will have a chance to help us on this second trial during their tenure.

-- We will be in the midst of a trial of Psilocybin-Assisted Therapy for chronic pelvic pain when the postdoc starts.
+- We are about to start a trial of Psilocybin-Assisted Therapy for chronic pelvic pain, which may or may not be still ongoing when the postdoc starts.

 - Difficulties with Psychedelic Integration